-The flavors in this drink – apple, orange, pear, apricot – go together so well for a fall cocktail.
+The Fall flavors in this margarita recipe – apple, orange, pear, apricot – go together so well..
 If you’re busy planning your Thanksgiving menu this week, go ahead and add these ingredients to your list.
-This drink is perfect for sipping on while you prepare your Green Bean Casserole and Pecan Pie.
+This Fall margarita recipe is perfect for sipping on while you prepare your Green Bean Casserole and Pecan Pie.

-Grab these ingredients for a delicious Harvest Margarita.
+Grab these ingredients for a delicious Harvest Margarita (get the full amounts in the recipe card below).

 How To Make A Thanksgiving Margarita